udaycodess/devuday/README.md

 # devuday
-This is mt first Respository.
+This is my first Respository.